 Just like Separation – Healthy Individuation includes keeping our attachment & connection to others (children & parents, mentors & protégés, friendships, mates….) without enmeshment or fusion, in a delicate balance

-• Putting Self-Actualizing needs in the foreground, Individuation is to ‘own’ at least 51% of ourselves, by having combined Ego & Shadow, & therefore freed ourselves of the Superego’s tyranny (Negative Introject).
+• Putting Self-Actualizing needs in the foreground, Individuation is to ‘own’ at least 51% of ourselves, by having combined Ego & Shadow, & therefore freeing ourself of the Superego’s tyranny (Negative Introject).

-• Successful Separation & Individuation requires an intact Ego – the center of our conscious awareness.
-While giving a sense of uniqueness, the Ego lets us know that we’re just like all other humans – a part of a larger whole.
+•Successful Separation & Individuation requires an intact Ego – the center of our conscious awareness.
+While providing a sense of uniqueness, the Ego lets us know that we’re just like all other humans – part of a larger whole.

 ✶ Shadow : For Jung, both constructive & destructive forces exist in the human psyche, requiring psychological integration.
 To become fully actualized – at the top of Maslow’s “Hierarchy of Needs”- we have to be aware of & accept all our parts.